amkram/shusher/README.md

 >**Number of maximally parsimonious placements** is the number of potential placements in the tree with minimal parsimony score.
 A higher number indicates a less confident placement.

->**Parsimony score** is number of mutations/changes that must be added to the tree when placing this sample.
+>**Parsimony score** is the number of mutations/changes that must be added to the tree when placing this sample.
 The higher the number, the more diverged the sample.

 ### Visualizing subtrees
 Each sample in the table will have a button, e.g.